tonylukasavage/cv2r/README.md

 ### future releases

-* Implement an up+A equivalent (maybe Canight can help with some select button logic)
 * include dracula's nail in logic (some current holy water logic is also accessible with nail)
 * useful, randomizer-seed-specific hints in books
 * change sprites on boss drops to match the item you're actually getting